nimomaina/spinner/_products/prod-five.md

 layout: order
 name: Red Spinner
-description: "This fidget is an actual pen, but it provides endless variations of fidgeting to keep your hand busy"
+description: "This fidget is an actual pen to keep your hand busy and fidgeting"
 price: $ 3.00
 path-to-image: ../assets/img/fred.png
 permalink: /red-spinner/